-willing, always ready, To this we all attest; hing she starts to do e does her level best.
+DIXIE KENNEDY Always willing, always ready, To this we all attest; In everything she starts to do, She does her level best.

-MARIAN KIRBY

-A gentle disposition
+MARIAN KIRBY A gentle disposition

 Like hers are mighty few;

 A patient, friendly nature,

 A heart that's good and true.

-ALMA KOCHE

-A sparkling, lovely jewel

-From which a soft light gleams;

-It casts its spell upon us,

-So fairylike it seems.
+ALMA KOCHE A sparkling, lovely jewel From which a soft light gleams; It casts its spell upon us, So fairylike it seems.

-MADELEINE LACKMANN

-The fluttering heartbeat of a bird after flight
+MADELEINE LACKMANN The fluttering heartbeat of a bird after flight

 -Varying-

 A brilliant star burning against darkness

 Unforgetable.

-LUCILE LEONARD

-We wish we had her gentleness
+LUCILE LEONARD We wish we had her gentleness

 Which nothing ill could phase;

 But we're content to know Lucile,

 With all her lovely ways.

-JULIET LEVY
+> JULIET LEVY

-Juliet just "hits it right" somehow;
+> Juliet just "hits it right" somehow;

-And all she does is fine,
+> And all she does is fine,

-Efficient, and dependable.
+> Efficient, and dependable.

-She "knows how" every time.
+> She "knows how" every time.